-The Garmin Golf app allows you to upload scorecards from your compatible Garmin device to view detailed statistics and shot analyses.
+The Garmin Golf app allows you to upload scorecards from your Instinct 3 device to view detailed statistics and shot analyses.
 Golfers can compete with each other at different courses using the Garmin Golf app.
-More than 42,000 courses have leaderboards that anyone can join.
+More than 43,000 courses have leaderboards that anyone can join.
 You can set up a tournament event and invite players to compete.
-With a Garmin Golf membership, you can view green contour data on your phone and compatible Garmin device.
+With a Garmin Golf membership, you can view green contour data on your phone.